Holmes-Alan/Reading_Group-LUT/README.md

 In this repository, you will find slidedecks and paper reproductions.

 # Timeline
-Basically, papers are chosen at the start of each month, and meetings happen on Thursday 10:00-11:00 every two weeks.
-Each time we have at least two presenters designated as the host for each topic.
+Basically, papers are chosen at the start of each month, and meetings happen on Wednesday 15:00-17:00 every two weeks.
+Each time we have four presenters designated as the host for each topic.
 They are responsible for choosing the papers to discuss and leading the discussion during the session.

 # Location
 Mixed mode, Online or